 You’ll likely need 1-2 weeks off work following reduction surgery to ensure a quality recovery.
 Dr Doyle will provide you with post-operative care instructions which you should follow EXACTLY to ensure you are not straining your wounds.

 You should also follow Dr Doyle’s best practice cosmetic surgery recovery tips, which include an adequate wound healing diet and the use of supplements.
 It’s important to do your research before undergoing surgery so that you know what’s normal and what’s not with your recovery.
 You should know when to get into contact with Dr Doyle should a problem arise.

-All surgery involves risks.
+Risks of breast reduction surgery is inevitable same as all surgery risks.
 Any surgical procedure carries some risk of infection, severe bruising, or reaction to anaesthesia.
 In the case of reduction surgery, there is the potential for the loss of skin/tissue of the breast where the incisions meet.
 Also potential, partial or total loss of nipple and areola sensation, swelling and bruising and unfavourable scarring.

 These complications can mostly be avoided by following Dr Doyle’s strict post-operative instructions.
 Find out more about the risks of reduction surgery in our guide or on our General Risks of Surgery page.

-As every patient has different requirements, the cost of reduction surgery will differ too.
+As every patient has different requirements, breast reduction surgery cost will differ too.
 Some of the elements that are included in the final cost include the surgeon’s fee and also the hospital and anaesthetist fees.
-Reduction Mammaplasty will normally attract a Medicare rebate.
+Mammaplasty will normally attract a Medicare rebate.